cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 - Gorouter MUST be extended to take a specific identifier via the request header
 - Gorouter MUST implement hash calculation, based on the provided header
-- Gorouter SHOULD store the mapping between computed hash values and application instances locally to avoid expensive recalculations for each incoming request
+- Gorouter MAY store the mapping between computed hash values and application instances locally to avoid expensive recalculations for each incoming request
 - Gorouters SHOULD NOT implement a distributed shared cache
 - Gorouter MUST assess the current number of in-flight requests across all application instances mapped to a particular route to consider overload situations
-- Gorouter MUST update its local hash table following the registration or deregistration of an endpoint, ensuring minimal rehashing
+- Gorouter MAY update its local hash table following the registration or deregistration of an endpoint, ensuring minimal rehashing
 - Gorouter SHOULD NOT incur any performance hit when 0 apps use hash routing.